albertopd/immo-eliza-analysis-red-pandas/results/Data Analysis.md

 ## How are variables correlated to each other?
 (Why?)

+#TODO: Find correlations between other variables.
+Create new plots

 While the plot doesn’t directly show inter-variable correlations, we can infer that:

 - Variables like bedroomCount, roomCount, habitableSurface, landSurface, and bathroomCount are likely positively correlated among themselves — all relate to property size or livability.